sommcoder/sommcoder/README.md

-- 👋 Hi, I’m @sommcoder
+- 👋 Hi, I’m @sommcoder, a former wine sommelier turned web developer
 - 👀 I’m interested in e-commerce, enterprise resource planning and web development.
 - 🌱 I’m currently learning JavaScript, React and Node
 - 💞️ I’m looking to collaborate on ANYTHING!
 Looking to contribute and learn as much as possible! :)